0xundef/vibe-writing/README.md

 If you want to improve your writing skills through daily practice, you need feedback that helps you grow, not AI that writes for you.
 Vibe Writing analyzes your text and provides targeted suggestions to enhance your writing abilities, helping you become a better writer over time in any language you choose to practice.

 ## Demo

-- Typo or grammar correction
+### Grammar & Typo Correction

+Instantly fix grammar mistakes and typos in your writing.
+Simply select the text with errors, run the command, and get corrected text with clear highlighting of changes.

+**Example:** "This is an big fish" → "This is a big fish"

 ![Vibe Writing Demo](./resource/demo9.gif)

-- Mixed-Language Writing Assistant
+### Mixed-Language Writing Assistant

 When you don't know how to express certain words in your target language (like "冰棍" → "popsicle"), Vibe Writing helps you complete and improve your mixed-language sentences.